What should students consider when choosing a student accommodation size?

 Booking as early as possible

 You should start looking for and booking student accommodation as soon as possible.
-Typically, this window is open from January, so booking as quickly as possible is important to guarantee your room type and size preferences.
+Typically, this window opens between November and January, so booking as quickly as possible is important to guarantee your room type and size preferences.

 The different types of student accommodation

-For undergraduates, there are typically three accommodation choices to consider, other than living at home.
+Other than living at home, there are typically three accommodation choices for undergraduates to consider.
 Generally, first-year and international students will gravitate towards university halls of residence, as these can be a great way to meet similar students.
 However, this accommodation type can be outdated and sometimes smaller than other choices.

-Private accommodations, such as student halls and accommodation, may offer more versatility in the size and facilities featured.
+Private accommodations, such as purpose-built student accommodation (PBSA), may offer greater versatility in size and available facilities.

 Find out more about the different types of student accommodations for undergraduates here.